 It takes around 2,113 gallons of water to make a pair of leather shoes.
 The animals used to make leather shoes need to drink water and eat food that requires water to grow.
 More eco-friendly alternatives include vegan shoes and footwear made of synthetic materials.

-Producing a pound of pork requires 576 gallons of water, which is less than a third of water needed to produce a pound of beef.
+Producing a pound of pork requires 576 gallons of water, which is less than a third of the water needed to produce a pound of beef.

 Throughout their entire life cycle—from production to washing to disposal—two cotton shirts use more than 7,000 gallons of water.
 Polyester, on the other hand, is a synthetic fiber that's significantly less thirsty; two polyester shirts (equal to about one kilogram of the fabric) will only use 501 gallons of water.